menu

 People

-A majority of the adults in the neighborhood are wealthy and educated executives.
+In addition, a majority of the adults in the neighborhood are wealthy and educated executives.
 They own stately homes that tend to maintain high real estate appreciation rates.
 Their upper-level careers keep them busy, but allow them to live comfortably.
-If you're an executive and want to keep similar company, consider settling in this neighborhood, rated as an executive lifestyle "best choice" neighborhood for North Carolina by NeighborhoodScout's analysis, which rated it as better for executive lifestyles than 99.1% of the neighborhoods in North Carolina.
-In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for urban sophisticates, families with school-aged children and active retirees.
+If you're an executive and want to keep similar company, consider settling in this neighborhood, rated as an executive lifestyle "best choice" neighborhood for North Carolina by NeighborhoodScout's analysis, which rated it as better for executive lifestyles than 99.0% of the neighborhoods in North Carolina.
+In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for urban sophisticates, active retirees and families with school-aged children.

 Real Estate